Garage Time: Book Garage Space Similar to an AirBnB

 About a month since their launch, Garage Time doesn’t have very many listings yet.
 Andre reported to Jalopnik that they’ve only had a few dozen transactions.
 The key for them now is getting the word out.
 After all, he plans on expanding from Denver towards cities like San Francisco, Chicago and New York City by the end of 2018.

 Before he expands this concept, there are still a few kinks to iron out.
 For one thing they need to come up with a way to manage liability.
 Vehicles are heavy machinery and even DIY maintenance comes with a certain accepted amount of risk.
-On Garage Time’s site, Andrew assures users that they are currently in negotiations with insurance carriers to establish policies similar to the ones AirBnB employs.
+On Garage Time’s site, Andrew assures users that they are currently in negotiations with insurance carriers to establish contracts similar to the ones AirBnB employs.
 The goal is for Garage Time to be able to pay any accidental damages to garage owners when a renter works on their cars.

 How to Use Garage Time